shmoocon/proceedings-2015/editors_note.md

 >**One of these days, I’ll learn.**
 > It is my great pleasure to have contributed to the creation of the Proceedings of ShmooCon 2014.
 I hope that this book will be a source of inspiration and reference material for our industry for many years to come. - *James Arlen January 6, 2014*

 I find myself in the exact same situation on the exact same day 2 years later.
 I took over the Proceedings in 2015 after pestering Heidi (and James) constantly about when they would be published.
 I soon learned what a epic task I had just volunteered for, but I believe as Mr. Arlen did, that a project like this is much needed in our community.
 I hope that if you are reading this, you believe this as well.
+I have recently found out how valuable writing a paper prior to a presentation truly is.

 Rob Fuller